atelyk/happy-passengers/README.md

 # Happy passengers

 Hi there!
-This small and not so fun project is my sandbox for investiagation of Unity and Unity's project architecture.
+This small and not so fun project is my playground for investiagation of Unity and Unity's project architecture.
 So please fill free to be severe :)

 ## Getting Started